Titan Plus Core Mattress Review (2025)

 We receive free products to review and participate in affiliate programs, where we are compensated for items purchased through links from our site.
 See our disclosure page for more information.

-Is this a quality mattress for heavy people?
-To find out, we enlisted the help of multiple testers in our heavyweight category (over 230 pounds) to give their opinion on the Titan Plus.
-Our team has tested over 600 mattresses and helped more than 35,000 people find their new bed over the seven years we’ve been in operation, so you can rest assured we did our due diligence in assuring this one of the best mattresses for heavy people.
-If you’re a heavier sleeper looking for a new mattress, read on to see if the Titan Plus will work for you.
+Brooklyn Bedding recently updated this bed, formerly known as just Titan Plus.
+This review details our in-house product experts’ findings from testing the new Titan Plus Core.
+We’ll also compare it to the old model along the way.
+Our team has tested over 600 mattresses and helped more than 35,000 people find their new bed over the seven years we’ve been in operation.
+Therefore, you can rest assured that we did our due diligence in determining whether this updated model remains one of the best mattresses for heavy people.
+If you’re a larger-bodied sleeper looking for a new mattress, read on to see if the Titan Plus Core will work for you.

 Mattress Clarity Score